Stvff/ArbAsm/scripts/utils/readme.md

 # The utils folder
-Include this folder in the same directory where you're running your main script for some useful extra functionality.
+Include this folder in your project, then set the `path` register to the path between the place where `main.aa` is ran and where this folder sits to use the scripts herein.\
+For example, in the git repo, this folder is located at: `"./scripts/"` with respect to the repository root.

 ## math
 Contains scripts for useful mathematical functions